It’s my third trip to Africa!

 - Last, fun time!
 Africans are great dancers and a pleasure to watch.
 So much that they even like to watch themselves!
-I have not been to many clubs but where I’ve been they had mirrors in the walls, and people danced looking at themselves.
+A lot of the clubs have mirrors on the walls, and people dance looking at themselves.
 Hopefully I’ll have a chance to check if this is also a think in Guinea very soon :).

 I’ll keep an eye for more fun stuff in the next two weeks (which include a short trip to Sierra Leone, the neighbouring country, where some of my colleagues are deployed).
 Hopefully I’ll be able to come back with more fun facts and better pictures for you.